smartdevicelink/sdl_evolution/proposals/NNNN-android-manager-apis.md

 #### SDLProxyBridge

-The SDLProxyBridge has been implemented to allow the library to bridge from old API's to new.
+The SDLProxyBridge has been implemented to allow the library to bridge from old APIs to new.
 The `SdlManager` will hold an instantiate of this class that is passed to its proxy object.
-Using the `SdlProxyBase` as our main interface into the old APIs with this bridge the manager API change can be added with only a minor version change.
+Using the `SdlProxyBase` as our main interface into the old APIs with this bridge, the manager API change can be added with only a minor version change.
 Proxy bridge allows the managers to listen for specific RPCs without having to individually implement `IProxyListenerBase` themselves and having to override all of the response methods like what is currently required.

 ```java
 public class ProxyBridge implements IProxyListenerBase{